nimblebun/tsc-language-server/README.md

 handler and sends error/warning diagnostics to the client
 - `textDocument/completion` - sends a list of TSC commands that can be used from within the editor's autocompletion feature
+- `textDocument/documentSymbol` - sends a list of TSC events that can be found in the opened file
+- `textDocument/foldingRange` - sends a list of event ranges that can be used for folding
 - `textDocument/hover` - provides hover information for commands and events
 - `tsc/setConfig` - updates the LSP's default configuration with overrides from the workspace's `.tscrc.json` file
 - `tsc/resetConfig` - reverts to the LSP's built-in (standard) TSC configuration

+Additionally, some required methods are also exposed, such as `initialize`, `initialized`, `shutdown`, `exit`, and `$/cancelRequest`.

 ## Credits